Bruce Bond

 Bruce Bond (born June 25, 1954) is an American poet and creative writing educator at the University of North Texas.

-Formal education & academic career
+Formal education and academic career

 Bond earned a Bachelor of Arts degree in English from Pomona College, a Master of Arts degree in English from Claremont Graduate School, and a Masters in Music Performance degree from the Lamont School of Music of the University of Denver.
-He then worked several years as a classical and jazz guitarist.
+Bond spends his free time performing jazz and classical guitar in Texas.
 In 1987, he earned a PhD in English from the University of Denver.
 Since then, he has taught at the University of Kansas, Wichita State University, Wilfrid Laurier University (in Canada), and the University of North Texas, where he currently is a Regents Professor of English and Poetry Editor, with Corey Marks, of American Literary Review.